Semillero-Inteligencia-Artificial-EAFIT/Glovoz/readme.md

     cd PrimusChat/frontend
     npm install

-**Excute javascript frontend in another terimanl:**
+**Execute javascript frontend in another terminal:**
     npm start run dev

 ### Made for:
-remove langues barriers
+remove languages barriers

 In today's interconnected world, language barriers often act as significant roadblocks to effective communication and understanding between individuals from diverse linguistic backgrounds.
 These barriers hinder collaboration, restrict access to vital information, and impede cultural exchange.
 However, the voice-to-voice translator we have developed using Chrome plugins, React, TensorFlow, and Flask offers a transformative solution to this age-old problem.